Red Rocks Amphitheatre: Notable performances

 Public, organizational and private performances have been held at Red Rocks for over a century.
 The earliest documented performance at the amphitheater was the Grand Opening of the Garden of the Titans, put on by publisher John Brisben Walker on May 31, 1906.
-Featuring Pietro Satriano and his 25-piece brass band, it was the formal opening of the natural amphitheater for use by the general public after Walker purchased it with the proceeds of his sale of Cosmopolitan Magazine.
+Featuring Pietro Satriano and his 25-piece brass band, it was the formal opening of the natural amphitheater for use by the general public after Walker purchased it with the proceeds of his sale of Cosmopolitan.

 The amphitheater's largest-scale performance to date was the Feast of Lanterns on September 5, 1908.
 Commemorating the opening of the scenic road up nearby Mt.
 Falcon, it was patterned after the festival of Nagasaki, Japan, and featured four military bands and fireworks off Mt.
 Falcon, Mt.
 Morrison and two intermediate hills.

 Renowned opera singer Mary Garden put Red Rocks on the world musical map with her performance on May 10, 1911.
 Having performed at many opera halls around the world, she pronounced Red Rocks the finest venue at which she had ever performed.

-Upon the full construction of the amphitheatre to its present form by the Civilian Conservation Corps, the venue was formally dedicated on June 15, 1941.
+Upon the full construction of the amphitheater to its present form by the Civilian Conservation Corps, the venue was formally dedicated on June 15, 1941.
 It has held regular concert seasons almost every year since 1947.
-It was shut down temporarily for COVID.
+On July 23, 1948, Igor Stravinsky conducted the Denver Symphony at Red Rocks.
+In 2020 and 2021, it was shut down temporarily as a result of the COVID-19 pandemic.
 The first performance of each season is the Easter Sunrise Service, a nondenominational service held on Easter Sunday of each year.
+In 1958, Van Cliburn played Red Rocks to a sold-out crowd.